ducky64/edg-playground/README.md

 This is a work in progress.

-Planned features
+Planned features:
-- [ ] Examples menu
+- [x] Examples menu
 - [ ] Library browser
 - [ ] Generate HDL code from library browser
 - [ ] Basic design inspector
+- [ ] Multi-board assembly support and examples